POPULATION127,368,088 (July 2012 est.)

 AT THE CENTER

 The religious landscape of contemporary Japan is characterized by a dynamic combination of syncretism, secularism, and new religious movements.
-Mahayana Buddhism arrived on the island in the 6th century CE and blended extensively with Shinto, the indigenous tradition of Japan.
-State Shinto evolved in the 19th century with the advent of the Japanese Empire and came to be characterized by emperor worship and the suppression of non-Shinto faiths.
-The imperialistic tendencies of State Shinto led to a constitutional separation of religion and state after Japan’s defeat in World War II.
+Mahayana Buddhism arrived in Japan during the sixth century and blended extensively with Shinto, the indigenous tradition of Japan.
+State Shinto evolved in the nineteenth century with the advent of the Japanese Empire and came to be characterized by emperor worship and the suppression of non-Shinto faiths.
+The imperialistic tendencies of State Shinto led to a constitutional separation of religion and state after World War II.
 The emperor remains the highest authority of Shinto but his role is purely ceremonial, and Japanese politics are firmly secular.
-Most Japanese practice Shinto rituals for life events, and Christian-style weddings due to the influx of Western popular culture.
-Despite engaging in these faith-based rituals, 70% of Japanese identify as belonging to no religion.
-New religious movements, often rooted in Shinto-Buddhist concepts, have become very popular and may count tens of millions of adherents.
+Many Japanese practice Shinto rituals, but also hold Christian-style weddings due to the influx of Western popular culture.
+Despite engaging in faith-based rituals, seventy percent of Japanese identify as belonging to no religion.
+New religious movements, often rooted in Shinto-Buddhist concepts, have started to emerge in Japan during the late twentieth century with the overwhelming majority of these groups oriented towards spirituality and peace.
+However, one of these new religious movements, the Aum Shinrikyo cult, became infamous in 1995 when its members carried out a deadly terrorist attack on the Tokyo subway.